vppillai/h3Docs/apps/firmware_update/readme.md

 ATWINC1500/ATWINC3400 features an on-chip microcontroller and integrated SPI Flash memory for system firmware.
 The serial flash memory also stores the root certificate required for TLS/SSL connection and the gain table values used by transceiver.
 This application note explains in detail downloading procedure of firmware,certificate and gain values into WINC serial flash through different supported serial interfaces like SPI/UART.
 This document also covers some useful troubleshooting tips for downloading failures.

-# Firmware Update project
+# Firmware update project

 The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memorY.
 The ATWINC1500 and ATWINC3400 devices are preloaded with the firmware, however IT would be useful to update the latest firmware to take advantage of fixes and new features.

 ## Hardware setup

-* SAM D21 Xplained Pro Evaluation Kit (SAMD21 is used as a HostMCU)
+* SAM D21 Xplained Pro Evaluation Kit (SAMD21 is used as a HostMCU).
 * ATWINC1500/ATWINC3400 - Wi-Fi SPI slave device connected to SAMD21 HostMCU device.
 * The WINC device is attached to EXT1 of the SAMD21 Xplained Pro kit.
 * Plug a micro USB cable from Windows computer to the debug USB port of the SAMD21 Xplained Pro kit.